A virtual hard disk is very much identical to the physical hard disk of your personal computer. You have two types of Virtual Hard Disk files:

 It is the simplest way to mount or unmount a VHD or VHDX file.
 Follow the below mentioned simple steps to Mount and Unmount (Eject):

-Step 1: To mount VHD/VHDX, right-click on the VHD/VHDX file and select Mount.
+Step 1: To mount VHD/VHDX file, right-click on the VHD/VHDX file and select Mount.

 The VHD disk will be added to This PC as an additional drive.
 You can now copy, move or access the required data from the drive.
 It behaves like general physical storage now.

-Step 2: To unmount VHD/VHDX, go to the New Volume/drive, right-click and select Eject to detach or unmount.
+Step 2: To unmount VHD/VHDX file, go to the New Volume/drive, right-click and select Eject to detach or unmount.